matriex/System_Extractor/Repack_INFO.md

 endif;
 ```

-* **You can clearley point out difference b/w old updater-script(see start of guide ) and upater-script (above)**
+* **You can clearley point out difference between _INITIAL_ updater-script(see start of guide) and _FINAL_ upater-script (above)**

-The both "range_sha1" line is same
+* The both "range_sha1" line is same in **final** and their **SHA-1** values too

-That's all, Repack ROM to ZIP(Use Winrar)

-And sign ROM.zip for official Recovery , for TWRP do not sign the file, disable zip signing from settings
+* That's all save updateR-script, repack ROM to ZIP(Use Winrar)and sign xyz_ROM.zip(optional) for official Recovery , for TWRP do not sign the file, disable zip signing from settingsof TWRP

-Then flash it, Also wait for 5 minutes to boot
+* Then flash it, also try to wait for 5 minutes to boot(be patience)

-I hope though you got it , comment if you need help, or confused in this
+**I hope though you got it , comment if you need help, or confused in this**

-# NOTE
+## NOTE
-Please Ignore the grammer or Typos as English is not my native Language and I'm currently learning English from scratch
+_Please Ignore the grammer or Typos as English is not my native Language!_

-And yes if you think this method is usless then please don't use it , don't comment , I have tried my best to write this script for
+**_And yes if you think this method is usless then please don't use it , don't comment , I have tried my best to write this script for
-noobs to understand how to edit updater-script.  -PEACE
+noobs to understand how to edit updater-script._**  -PEACE, matrixex